European Parliamentary Elections

 Nominating candidates and lists for European Parliamentary Elections

-Only parties can be listed in the election of members of the European Parliament.
-Two or more parties can make a common list, but the same party can only be used to make a stand -alone or a common list.
+Only parties may submit lists for the election of members of the European Parliament.
+Two or more parties may submit a joint list, but the same party may only participate in the submission of one independent or joint list.

 Recommendation